dryc/libcpr/doc/manual/headers/vector.rst

 Returns the number of elements in a vector.

+.. c:function:: size_t cpr_vector_capacity(const cpr_vector_t* vector)

+Returns the number of elements that a vector has allocated space for.

 .. c:function:: void* cpr_vector_data(const cpr_vector_t* vector)

 Returns a direct pointer to a vector's internal memory array.